kklemon/FlashPerceiver/README.md

 The script will create a `benchmark_results.csv`.
 The `create_plots.py` script can then be used to create plots.

-The following plots have been created using a single RTX 4090 with 24GB of VRAM.
+The following data has been obtained with a RTX 4090 and 24GB of VRAM.

 ![Benchmark results on speedup](figures/benchmark_speedup.png)